 top of page

-Using a prioritization framework for help center content.
-Interview with Sarah Miller @ Oyster HR
+Using a prioritization framework for help center content

 Last week we spoke with Sarah Miller, Sr. Knowledge Manager at Oyster HR.
 Sarah shares her experience on which factors to use when prioritizing article topics, as well as collaborating with SMEs to produce accurate and helpful content.